Mikrokosmos (Bartók)

 Béla Bartók's Mikrokosmos (Mikrokozmosz) Sz.
-107, BB 105 consists of 153 progressive piano pieces in six volumes written between 1926 and 1939.
+107, BB 105 consists of 153 progressive piano pieces in six volumes, written between 1926 and 1939 and published in 1940.
 The individual pieces progress from very easy and simple beginner études to very difficult advanced technical displays, and are used in modern piano lessons and education.
-In total, according to Bartók, the piece "appears as a synthesis of all the musical and technical problems which were treated and in some cases only partially solved in the previous piano works."
+In total, according to Bartók, the work "appears as a synthesis of all the musical and technical problems which were treated and in some cases only partially solved in the previous piano works."
 Volumes one and two are dedicated to his son Péter, while volumes five and six are intended as professionally performable concert pieces.

-Bartók also indicated that these pieces could also be played on other instruments; Huguette Dreyfus, for example, has recorded pieces from Books 3 through 6 on the harpsichord.
+Bartók also indicated that these pieces could also be played in different arrangements.
 In 1940, shortly before they emigrated to the United States, he arranged seven of the pieces for two pianos, to provide additional repertoire for himself and his wife Ditta Pásztory-Bartók to play.
+Tibor Serly transcribed six of the pieces for piano and string orchestra, arrangements which were first performed on the composer's 61st birthday in 1942.
+In 1969 Huguette Dreyfus recorded selected pieces from Books 3 to 6 on the harpsichord.

+The pieces are notable for their display of folk music influence, their unusual use of tonality, and their use of additive rhythms.
+Bartók travelled extensively during the period 1906–1936 to rural Hungary, Romania, Algeria and Turkey, transcribing folk songs and dances; that influence is especially apparent in the Six Dances in Bulgarian Rhythm at the end of Mikrokosmos, as well as in his (separate) set of Romanian Folk Dances (1915).

+Title

+The title Mikrokosmos comes from the Greek mikros kosmos, meaning "little world", to reflect Bartók's aim that the pieces "deal not only with the rhythmic, but also with melodic, harmonic and pianistic problems."

+The works were first published with the subtitle "Progressive Pieces for Piano" to emphasise the collection's didactic structure.
+Ernst Roth, as representative of the publisher Boosey & Hawkes, initially suggested "Progressive Piano Pieces in Modern Idiom", but this was rejected by Bartok on the grounds that "in 20, or let us say in 40 years this work will cease to be 'modern.'
+And what does it mean 'modern'?
+This word has no definite sense, can be misinterpreted, misunderstood!"